 - regular hands-on experience by volunteering or within a society role;

-- practical experience with an employability programme run by the Careers Service – such as The Student Consultancy, Research Strategy Consultancy and The Agency;
+- practical experience with an employability programme run by the Careers Service – such as The Oxford Strategy Challenge, The Student Consultancy, Research Strategy Consultancy and The Agency;

 - work experience and internships of all kinds – the closer this experience is to the sector, company and position that you are targeting, the more directly relevant the experience will appear to hiring organisations.

 There are near limitless possibilities and it will be useful to take time to identify what is of greatest interest to you personally and of most relevance to prospective employers.

 Molly, the University’s IT Services Learning Platform, provides access to thousands of free online courses across a vast range of activities.
 Courses range from tips and advice on skills such as communication, teamwork and leadership, to technical skills and tools from beginner and entry level to expert.
 It is well worth investing time to get to know the platform and investigate what is available there.

 When looking in a more targeted way, use our sector-specific guidance and ask for advice from alumni working at the firms in which you are interested about what would be the most useful skills to develop.
 As a very brief introduction, here are some possibilities: